 Phlebotomy Training Programs and Requirements

 Phlebotomists usually complete a training program accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 Programs normally lead to a certificate of completion.
 Potential phlebotomy students must have completed a high school education (or its equivalent), successfully pass a background check and have current immunizations.
-Phlebotomists must be able to converse comfortably with patients in order to allay concerns over the procedure, draw blood and make sample micro-collections.
+Phlebotomists will train to converse comfortably with patients in order to allay concerns over the procedure, draw blood and make sample micro-collections.

 Certificate of Completion in Phlebotomy